Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 ## Introduction

-This Azure Load Testing sample describes how to test an architecture based an Azure Event Hubs with public access restrictions.
-Access to the Azure Event Hubs endpoint is restricted to specific client IP addresses.
-For example, the Azure Event Hubs service is only accessible from on-premises Event sources.
+This Azure Load Testing sample describes how to test a Multi-Tenant Application based on an frontend hosted on Azure Static Web App, a backend (REST API) hosted on Azure Function and a Database hosted in a table on Azure Storage.
+This sample will run load testing for several users hosted in different Microsoft Entra ID, the Microsoft Entra ID token associated witheach user will be stored in the Azure Key Vault associated with the Azure Load Testing infrastructure.

 This repository contains:

 - bash files and ARM templates to:
   - deploy/undeploy the infrastructure to test,
   - deploy/undeploy the load testing infrastructure
-  - open/close the access to Azure EventHubs from Azure Load Testing
+  - open/close the access to Azure Key Vault from Azure Load Testing
   - run the load test
+- bash file to create the users used for the tests in a Microsoft Entra ID tenant
 - an Azure DevOps pipeline and a Github Action to automate the load testing scenario.

-The pipelines (Azure DevOps pipelines and Github Actions) running Event Hub load testing includes the following steps:
+The pipelines (Azure DevOps pipelines and Github Actions) running multi-tenant load testing includes the following steps:

 - deploy the infrastructure to test
 - deploy the load testing infrastructure